bitly/dablooms/README.md

 run `make pydablooms`, `make install_pydablooms` (`sudo` may be needed).

 To use and install for a specific version of Python installed on your system, use the `PYTHON` option to make.
-For example: `make install_pydablooms PYTHON=python2.7`
+For example: `make install_pydablooms PYTHON=python2.7`.
+You can override the module install location with the `PY_MOD_DIR` option to make, and the `BLDDIR` and `DESTDIR` options also affect pydablooms.

 See pydablooms/README.md for more info.

 #### Go (godablooms)
 The Go bindings "godablooms" are not integrated into the Makefile.
 Install libdablooms first, then look at `godablooms/README.md`

 #### PHP (phpdablooms)
-The PHP bindings "phpdablooms" are not integrated into the Makefile. please look at `phpdablooms/README.md`
+The PHP bindings "phpdablooms" are not integrated into the Makefile.
+Please look at `phpdablooms/README.md`. libdablooms does not need to be installed.

+#### Common Lisp (cl-dablooms)
+The Common Lisp bindings "cl-dablooms" are not integrated into the Makefile.
+Install libdablooms first, then look at `cl-dablooms/README.md`

 ### Contributing
 If you make changes to C portions of dablooms which you would like merged into the